 - Students will remain financially responsible if they decide to leave for reasons outside of “academically withdrawn” or “pandemic concerns” between now and spring 2021.

-- Students on study permits will receive a $500 housing deposit credit as a refund of their initial residence deposit, since we understand that international travel continues to be impacted by the COVID-19 pandemic.
+- Study permit holders who cancel before arriving on campus, will receive a $500 housing deposit refund to their original payment method since we understand that international travel continues to be impacted by the COVID-19 pandemic.
+Residence fees will be credited back to their Quest account in full.

-- Canadian citizens and permanent residents will not receive the housing deposit credit but are eligible for a one-time $500 rebooking credit if they move into residence in a future term in 2021.
+- Canadian citizens and permanent residents who cancel before arriving on campus will not receive the housing deposit refund but are eligible for a one-time $500 rebooking credit if they move into residence in a future academic term in 2021.
 The credit will be applied to the first term they live with us (example: if they live with us for winter and spring, the credit will only be applied to winter).
+Residence fees will be credited back to their Quest account less $500 (see administrative fee).

 - Students who cancel their contracts and move out of residence within the last 4 weeks of term will not receive a prorated housing credit.